-Visiting Fez El Bali (Old Fez) from the Ville Nouvelle is like stepping back in time.
-The essential footprint of the medina has not changed for nearly a millennium, as the hills surrounding the city have limited its expansion.
-The last major expansion of the traditional medina was in the 13th century, with the construction of Fez El Jedid.
-Today, around 90,000 Fassis still live in this labyrinth of narrow alleys, blind turns and hidden souks, while tourists consider it one of the most fascinating places they visit in Morocco.
+Visiting Fez El Bali (Old Fez) from the New Town is like stepping back in time.
+The essential footprint of the medina has remained unchanged for nearly a millennium, as the hills surrounding the city have limited its expansion.
+The last major expansion of the traditional medina dates back to the 13th century, with the construction of Fez El Jedid.
+Today, around 90,000 Fassis still live in this labyrinth of narrow streets, blind turns, and hidden souks, while tourists consider it one of the most fascinating places they visit in Morocco.

 Bab Bou Jeloud, to the west, is the main entrance to the old city, with two main streets leading into the heart of the medina.
-To your left as you enter, you will find Tala'a al-Kbira (large slope), and Tala'a al-ssghira (small slope) to your right.
-The two meet near An Nejjarine Square (carpenters' square), to continue on to the Karaouiyne Mosque and the Zawiya of Moulay Idriss II - the heart of the city.
-From here, you must climb to reach the northern gates of Bab Guissa and Bab Jamaï, or head south to Bab R'cif.
-The R'cif area has undergone a major improvement with a new elegant gate and a redeveloped square, and the river has been revalued.
+To your left as you enter, you'll find Tala'a al-Kbira (Large Slope), and Tala'a al-ssghira (Small Slope) to your right.
+The two meet near An Nejjarine Square (Carpenters' Square), leading to the Karaouiyne Mosque and the Zawiya of Moulay Idriss II—the heart of the city.
+From here, you can climb to reach the northern gates of Bab Guissa and Bab Jamaï, or head south to Bab R'cif.
+The R'cif area has undergone a major upgrade with an elegant new gate and a redesigned square, and the river has been revalued.

-The main sights are only a small part of the medina's charm.
-It's worth doing a bit of random exploring and simply following your nose or ears to discover the more unexpected charms of Fez's nature.
-Follow your nose and you'll encounter women carrying bundles of freshly cut grass, children carrying trays of bread to bake in the local hammam oven, or a café selling glasses of mint tea.
-Around the next corner, you might spot a beautifully tiled fountain, a workshop hammering copper pots, a camel's head announcing a specialist butcher, or a gang of boys turning their alleyway into a football pitch.
-Everywhere, listen for the call to prayer or the muleteer's cry ""balak!" (""watch out!"") to let a laden donkey pass.
+The main tourist sites represent only a small part of the medina's charm.
+It's worth doing a little random exploring and simply following your nose or ears to discover the more unexpected charms of Fez's nature.
+Following your nose, you'll encounter women carrying bundles of freshly cut grass, children carrying trays of bread to be baked in the local hammam oven, or a cafe selling glasses of mint tea.
+Around the next corner, you might spot a beautifully tiled fountain, a workshop hammering copper pots, a camel's head announcing a specialist butcher, or a gang of boys transforming their alleyway into a soccer field.
+Everywhere, listen for the call to prayer or the muleteer's cry of "balak!" ("watch out!") asking to let a laden donkey pass.

-Traffic can be tricky and you’re bound to get lost at some point, but consider it part of the adventure.
-A handy tip is to note the “main” streets that lead to a gate or landmark – just follow the general flow of people.
-Ask shopkeepers for directions, or enlist the help of enthusiastic children who are happy to help out disoriented strangers.
+Traffic can be tricky, and you're sure to get lost at some point, but consider it part of the adventure.
+A handy tip is to note the "main" streets that lead to a gate or landmark—just follow the general flow of people.
+Ask shopkeepers for directions, or enlist the help of enthusiastic children who are happy to rescue disoriented strangers.

 The Chouara tannery

-The largest of the medina’s many tanneries, Chouara is one of Fez’s most iconic sites.
-In operation since at least the 16th century, the place was extensively renovated in 2016, but the scene from the surrounding balconies remains remarkably medieval.
-It’s striking to see the hard physical labor that goes into making the silky-soft leather goods that are sold in the surrounding workshops and around the world.
-Try to visit in the morning, when the pits are awash with colorful dye.
+The largest of the medina's many tanneries, Chouara is one of Fez's most iconic sites.
+Operating since at least the 16th century, the place was extensively renovated in 2016, but the scene, viewed from the surrounding balconies, remains remarkably medieval.
+It's striking to see the hard physical labor that goes into making the silky-soft leather goods sold in surrounding workshops and around the world.
+Try to get there in the morning, when the pits are flooded with colorful dye.

-The vendors will be happy to explain the processes involved and expect a small tip in return or, better yet, a sale.
+The vendors will be happy to explain the processes used and expect a small tip in return, or better yet, a sale.
 While this may seem a bit commercial, you probably won't find a better selection of leather in Morocco, and prices are highly negotiable.
-Leather shops are connected to the tannery workers and many vendors have family ties to those who work in the tannery.
+Leather shops are connected to the tannery workers, and many vendors have family ties to those who work in the tannery.

-As you head east or northeast from Place As Seffarine, you will soon smell the distinctive scent of hide and dye, and the middlemen of the vendors will begin to direct you to their favorite shops.
-Avoid them if you can; if you arrive at a shop with one of them, your bargaining power is limited, as you will have to pay the middleman's commission.
+As you head east or northeast of Place As Seffarine, you'll soon smell the unmistakable scent of hide and dye, and middlemen will begin directing you to their favorite shops.
+Avoid them if you can; if you arrive at a shop with one of them, your bargaining power is limited, as you'll have to pay the middleman's commission.

-Unlike many such madrasas, the Bou Inania has a full mosque next to it.
+Unlike many madrasas of this type, the Bou Inania has a full mosque next to it.
 (For this reason, it is closed to visitors during prayer times.)
-The mihrab, visible across the prayer hall, has marble columns, a style that references the Great Mosque of Córdoba.
-The mosque's magnificent green-tiled minaret is the one seen as you enter the medina from Bab Bou Jeloud.
+The mihrab, visible from across the prayer hall, features marble columns, a style reminiscent of the Great Mosque of Córdoba.
+The mosque's magnificent green-tiled minaret is the one seen upon entering the medina through Bab Bou Jeloud.

 Medersa El Attarine

-Founded in 1325 in the heart of the medina, this school is a marvel of elegant mosaic tiles, beautiful lace-like plasterwork and handsome carved cedar.
-A 2019 renovation also opened up the upstairs bedrooms, so you can get a glimpse of student life – surprisingly austere, although each room has its own mailbox.
-The school operated as a kind of preparatory school; it’s usually a required passage for students going on to Kairaouine University.
+Founded in 1325 in the heart of the medina, this school is a marvel of elegant mosaic tiles, beautiful lace-like plasterwork, and beautiful carved cedar trees.
+A 2019 renovation also opened up the upstairs bedrooms, so you can get a glimpse of student life—surprisingly austere, though each room has its own mailbox.
+The school operated as a kind of preparatory school; it's generally a required passage for students going on to Kairaouine University.

 Nejjarine Museum of Wood Arts and Crafts

-In a wonderfully restored early 18th-century Fondouk (purchasing centre and hotel used by caravans), the former merchants’ rooms are given over to displays of fine woodwork from across Morocco, including doors, prayer beads and musical instruments.
+In a wonderfully restored early 18th-century Fondouk (purchasing center and hotel used by caravans), the former merchants' rooms are given over to displays of fine woodwork from across Morocco, including doors, prayer beads, and musical instruments.
 Many pieces illustrate the difference between traditional Amazigh styles and the more Andalusian designs of Fez.
 A highlight are the worn wooden boards used by students of Quranic recitation, patched with copper and adorned with their graduation certificates.
-The rooftop café is simple but offers wonderful views over the medina
+The rooftop café is simple but offers wonderful views of the medina.

 Photographing the exhibits is prohibited, but it is permitted in the courtyard and from the roof.